falcosan/mcp/README.md

 #### AI Inference Options

-- `openaiApiKey`: OpenAI API key for AI inference
+- `providerApiKey`: OpenAI API key for AI inference
 - `llmModel`: AI model to use (Default: "gpt-3.5-turbo")

 ### Using the MCPClient